julfiker/apache-error-log-monitor-bashscript/README.md

   $url

 ```
 Befor use this you need to install following package into the system
-Install into the ubuntu
+Example to install into the ubuntu

 ```
 sudo apt-get udpate